 Weber Genesis II E-310

-Weber's signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with even more flavor.
-Any drippings that aren't vaporized are funnelled into the grill's drip tray, which can be easily removed after use for quick clean-up.
+Weber’s signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with more juice.
+They funnel drippings that haven’t been vaporized into the drip tray for you to remove after cooking.

 Weber Spirit II E-310